actionhero/actionhero/README.md

 ---

-The Typescript verion of Actionhero is availavle by `npm install actionhero@next`.
+The Typescript version of Actionhero is available by `npm install actionhero@next`.
 It should be considered beta quality.

 ---